NVIDIA/hpc-container-maker/docs/building_blocks.md

 __Parameters__

+- __arch__: The processor architecture of the MVAPICH2-GDR package.
+The default value is set automatically based on the processor architecture of the base image.

 - __cuda_version__: The version of CUDA the MVAPICH2-GDR package was built against.
 The version string format is X.Y.
 The version should match the version of CUDA provided by the base image.
 This